 Cabinet clears Citizenship Amendment Bill, to be tabled in Parliament next week

-New Delhi, Dec 04: The Union Cabinet on Wednesday cleared the Citizenship Amendment Bill, which will now be tabled in Parliament next week.
+New Delhi, Dec 04: The Union Cabinet on Wednesday cleared the Citizenship Amendment Bill, which will now be tabled in the Parliament next week.

 The Cabinet's go-ahead comes a day after Union home minister Amit Shah concluded the final round of talks with various stakeholders in the north-eastern states.